John Taylor (mathematician): Life

-John Taylor was the posthumous son of a minor gentleman from the Isle of Wight.
+John Taylor was the son of a minor gentleman from the Isle of Wight.
 In 1685 Taylor fought for James II against the Monmouth Rebellion.
 Returning to London to study mathematics and chemistry, he published the textbook Thesaurarium mathematicae in 1686, and married.
 Shortly after, with his wife pregnant, Taylor left for the Caribbean after an argument with his father-in-law, and arranged passage to Jamaica for himself and his goods, which included the indentures of three felons and some cloth.
 He arrived in Jamaica at Christmas 1686, selling the three felons for a disappointing £45 profit.
 Though he stayed for under six months, his Multum in Parvo collected together natural history and social description of the island.
-After some months and several attacks of the 'dry belly aches' (probably lead poisoning from locally distilled rum), he was warned that he should return to England to save his life.
+After some months and several attacks of the 'dry belly aches', probably lead poisoning from locally distilled rum, he was warned that he should return to England to save his life.
 By now very short of money, he arranged passage as a captain's clerk on a Royal Navy ship, recording the story of the voyage.